nhenderson22/nbot/README.md

 5. Markdown.
 I had to learn markdown syntax to write up this document and will prove useful in writing future readmes.

 ## Thoughts
+This wasnt meant to be a serious project at all, but rather a glimpse into working with apis in order to learn how to better design one when i make my own.